toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/applications.md

         // call to the wpf to search this class's XAML for an element 'showImageBtn'
         // and subscribe the javascript function (which is present in this class) called 'loadImage' to the 'MouseDown'
         // event of that 'showImageBtn' control/element.
-        app.eventHandler(this.id, 'showImageBtn', 'loadImage', XAML_EVENTS.MOUSE_DOWN);
+        App.eventHandler(this.id, 'showImageBtn', 'loadImage', XAML_EVENTS.MOUSE_DOWN);

         // call to the wpf to search this class's XAML for a control/element 'textBlock' and call the 'set_content' event
         // with that control as an argument, along with our string data we want to fill that label.
         // Note, in the case of setting text, and many other properties, theres several ways to do so.
         // this one is more limited but maybe more efficient because it does not rely on reflection. let string = "enter a file path (relative or absolute to any degree)";
-        app.pushEvent(this.id, 'textBlock', 'set_content', string);
+        App.pushEvent(this.id, 'textBlock', 'set_content', string);

         let x = false;
         // an alternative to the call would be

         // the guard is meant to just note that this isn't expected to be called
-        // as is, youd remove the if and the above app.pushEvent call. if (x)
+        // as is, youd remove the if and the above App.pushEvent call. if (x)
-            app.setProperty(this.id, 'textBlock', 'Content', string)
+            App.setProperty(this.id, 'textBlock', 'Content', string)

         // and this can be used for basically any WPF property name, restricted only by javascript vs c# typing.
         // the bounds of this isn't well documented but outside of creating new elements at runtime,